 The Institute has a Research and Scholarship Framework that provides overarching direction, and a Framework for Scholarly Practice that sets out the features that make work scholarly, functioning as standards for scholarly work.
 These frameworks are supported by a Research Strategy and a Scholarship of Learning and Teaching Strategy which provide the focus and performance metrics for research and scholarship over a three-year period.

 The Institute's Research Ethics Committee assesses all applications for ethics approval in accordance with the National Statement on Ethical Conduct in Human Research 2007 (Updated 2018).

 Applications are to be received by the Committee no later than 2 weeks prior to the next scheduled Committee meeting.
-The Committee meets six times a year.
-The meeting dates for 2019 are to be confirmed.
+The Committee meets ten times a year.

 For any queries related to the research ethics process at William Angliss Institute or to obtain copies of the Institute's ethics application forms and templates, please contact the Chair of the Research Ethics Committee at firstname.lastname@example.org.